Why Prescribed Fire Matters: Healthier forests. Safer communities

 Contributed by Pete Caligiuri – Forest Ecologist, The Nature Conservancy, Bob Madden – Deputy Chief of Fire Operations, Bend Fire, and Deana Wall – Fuels Program Manager, Deschutes National Forest

-Hey Central Oregon: we’ve got a question for you – How many of you noticed smoke in the air this week?
+Hey Central Oregon: we’ve got a question for you – How many of you noticed smoke in the air last spring?
 Did you wonder why?

 When the right balance of temperatures and moisture (not too hot, not too cold…not too wet, not too dry) that mark our Central Oregon spring and fall seasons, local prescribed fire professionals will be hard at work implementing carefully planned controlled burning all around Central Oregon.